Swasth-Apps/swasth.co/src/pages/blog/health-anxiety.md

 ## **IMPACTS OF HEALTH ANXIETY**

-These are loads of impacts that health anxiety could have in our lives.
+There are some impacts that health anxiety could have on our lives.
 Let's find out a few of them,

 **Relationship with family/friends**

-As health anxiety leads to continuous worrying about our own health, we remain completely occupied by such thoughts and seldom give time to our family and friends.
-Our close ones might get irritated by such behavior and get frustrated by our constant worry even after reassurance from doctors.
-It is highly probable that we may feel annoyed and lash our family/friends out causing a knot in the relation.
+As health anxiety leads to worrying about our health, we remain all occupied by such thoughts and seldom give time to our family and friends.
+Our close ones may get distant from us by such behavior.
+It is highly probable that we may feel annoyed and lash our family/friends out which causes a knot in the relation.

 **Work/Study**